 Ministry of Defence, Government of India

-What is the AMCA?
-Why India Desperately Needs It Now?
+Why India Desperately Needs the AMCA Now?

+The AMCA is India’s most ambitious indigenous aerospace undertaking since the Light Combat Aircraft (LCA) Tejas programme.
 The Cabinet Committee on Security (CCS) sanctioned the prototype development phase in March 2024, approving an initial budget of approximately ₹15,000 crore (roughly USD 1.8 billion) for the design, development, and flight testing of five prototypes.
 DRDO Chairman Dr Samir V Kamat has publicly committed to a first prototype rollout by late 2028 and a maiden flight in early 2029, with series production entry and IAF induction targeted for 2034–35.

 The operational urgency behind the AMCA cannot be overstated.
 The IAF currently operates approximately 29 to 31 fighter squadrons against a sanctioned minimum strength of 42.5 squadrons — a deficit of more than 12 squadrons that worsened following the retirement of the last MiG-21 Bison units in 2024.
 Across India’s northern and western borders, both China and Pakistan have been actively inducting or developing fifth-generation platforms: China’s Chengdu J-20 Mighty Dragon fleet numbered more than 300 aircraft as of 2025, while Pakistan has sought advanced platforms from China including the J-35 programme.
 India currently fields no operational fifth-generation aircraft and, by the IAF’s own planning timeline, will not until 2034 at the earliest.